ChrisRBe/PP-P2P-Parser/README.md

 ## Overview

-Application to read account statement files from different peer to peer lending sites, e.g. Mintos.com and produce a Portfolio Performance readable csv file
+Application to read account statement files from different peer to peer lending sites, e.g. Mintos.com and produce a Portfolio Performance readable csv file.
+Input format needs to be csv!

-Currently supported providers: Mintos, Estateguru

 ## Requirements